allendemoura/predictor-react/User Guide.md

 The star indicates whether you have a bet placed on this pool.
 If you do, your bet will be be displayed beside the star.

-Closed (resolved) pools have been paid out, and if you had a bet on them, your net winnings or loss will be displayed along with an indicator to show whether you won or lost.
+Closed (resolved) pools are displayed in the bottom of the list, in faded colors.
+They have been paid out, and if you had a bet on them, your net winnings or loss will be displayed along with an indicator to show whether you won or lost.

 Tap on any betting pool to enter the betting view.